 - An SFI in an entity that can reasonably be expected to economically benefit from a research project at USC.

 The decision and relevant management plan, as approved by the SVPRI or their designee, will be sent to the discloser for acceptance.
-Once the management plan is accepted by the discloser, and implemented, the research project may commence.
+For new projects, once the management plan is accepted by the discloser, and implemented, the research project may commence.

 Review Requirements